• Skip to primary navigation

 • What haven't I understood yet?

-• Is there pain, fear, confusion, trauma, or environmental stress still influencing this situation?
+• Is there trauma, fear, or stress underneath?

 If animal communication isn't working to change behavior, that's not a failure.